Are you considering moving to Tennessee?

 The area has been recognized nationally for its fabulous schools and an abundance of nice community opportunities.

 Brentwood is one of the most reputable addresses in The Volunteer State.
 The affluent suburb is renowned for its verdure and rolling hills.
-If you know of any country music stars and athletes who live or own a home in Tennessee, there is a big chance they live here.
+If you know any country music stars and athletes who live or own a home in Tennessee, there is a big chance they live here.

 With 13 parks in the area, including Smith Park which boasts over 400 acres of open fields, and plenty of walking trails, it promises an awful lot on the outdoor activity scene.